JJSlabbert/iTilt-digital-hydrometer/README.md

 7 Data published is Tilt, Gravity, Temperature, Battery Voltage and WiFi Signal Strength.

-8 Only run on ESP8266
+8 Only run on ESP8266.

+9 May consume more power.

 You will need an iSpindel / iTilt hardware and Cayenne credentials.